Summary

 Briefly explain character markers and how authors are often subtle with showing who the characters are.
 Explain that this is why we use textual evidence to support the conclusions we come to about characters.
 Brainstorm some things that might serve as a character marker (for instance, things that characters say or do, how other characters feel about them, or when they appear in the story).

-Next, display slide 10.
-Have students read and annotate the attached Schmoop’s Introduction to Tangerine.
+Pass out a copy of the attached Introduction to Tangerine handout to each student along with a highlighter.
+Have students read and annotate the handout.
+If needed, you can also have students access the page online: Shmoop’s Introduction to Tangerine.
 Students should specifically annotate information that gives clues to the character development in the story.

 Extend

-Display slide 11.
+Display slide 12.
 Pass out a copy of the attached Prediction Handout to each student.
-Invite students to respond to the following writing prompt:
+Invite students to respond to the following questions:

 Students should work individually to draft a one to two paragraph response on the handout.